 REDUCE THE EFFECT OF

 GHOST GEAR?

-fishery, biodegradable escape panels [ones that will break down and stop working in a short time] were put in all fishing pots to reduce the problem of ghost fishing from lost pots.
+In an Alaskan cod fishery, biodegradable escape panels [ones that will break down and stop working in a short time] were put in all fishing pots to reduce the problem of ghost fishing from lost pots.